skip all navigation

 Geothermal Resources in New Mexico

-New Mexico is blessed with several low-temperature (100-190°F) geothermal systems.
-A few hot springs in the Jemez Mountains are associated with cooling magma beneath the southwest margin of the Valles caldera.
-Most of the hot springs in our state lie in or near the Rio Grande rift.
-Water falling as precipitation on the mountain ranges bordering the rift percolates to depths of 3-5 km and is heated by elevated rift-related heat flow.
-The heated fluids are then discharged as springs in the vicinity of rift-related faults or at intersections of multiple generations of geologic structures.
+New Mexico is blessed with several low-temperature (100–190°F) geothermal systems.
+A few hot springs in the Jemez Mountains are associated with cooling magma beneath the southwest margin of the Valles Caldera.
+However, most of the state’s hot springs are located in or near the Rio Grande rift.

-Geothermal Program at the Bureau
+The Geothermal Research Program at NMBGMR